 Participant 4 stated that "look, we always perform needs assessment, but as all our jobs are in haste, the vice-chancellor of treatment gave four days to perform the training needs assessment and send to them the relevant forms.
-For this, the deputy collects all needs assessment from all centers and sends a training and design package to all healthcare centers, which is common for all (though for single specialties it plans separately, e.g. for burning accidents).
-We have to hold the training course within this framework and if we want to hold a new training course regarding a new system, we are no longer able to".
+For this, the deputy collects all needs assessment from all centers and sends a training and design package to

-Participant 1 stated that "we have two types of training: one is intra-sectoral and the other is extrasectoral.
+Participant 1 stated that "we have two types of training: one is intra-sectoral and the other is extra-sectoral.
 In the former, we carryout needs assessment and hold test every six months, which is useful, but in extra-sectoral trainings, as the number of forces does not grow, it is not possible to perform a reasonable needs assessment and further, all needs of the personnel are not taken into consideration and mostly the compulsion by the deputy is applied, since they should be responsive to the university at the end of the year".